olslash/TaseMe/readme.md

 TaseMe
 ======
 *A Chrome extension for HR students.
-Also a 2hr hackathon entry.*
+Also a 2hr hackathon entry.
+It works, and it needs work.*

 Why?
 ----------